ykipfer/scraper_training/scrapers/suedostschweiz/README.md

 - url to ad content
 - ad company

-Only scrape ads that are no older than 7 days.
+Only scrape ads that are no older than 7 days and save the results under `output/ads.csv`.

 ## Setup
 Use the following modules to create the scraper: